Pele Defense Fund

 The Pele Defense Fund (PDF) is a nonprofit organization dedicated to defending traditional Hawaiian rights and customs, especially those related to the Hawaiian goddess Pele.

 Founding

 The PDF was founded in April 1985 to protect Pele and the rights of Native Hawaiians.
-The founders are Palikapuokamohoaliʻi Dedman, Dr. Noa Emmett A luli, and Lehua Lopez, with the titles president, vice president, and secretary-treasurer respectively.
+The founders are Palikapuokamohoaliʻi Dedman, Dr. Noa Emmett Aluli, and Lehua Lopez, with the titles president, vice president, and secretary-treasurer respectively.

 Activities

 Protecting the Wao Kele O Puna rainforest was a primary reason for the creation of the PDF and protecting it has been the focus of many of the organization's activities.
 They view geothermal development of the area as a threat to their ability to practice religion.
 Dedman, the PDF president, has compared the drilling in the rainforest to “trashing a Christian cathedral.”
 The PDF hired an outside consulting firm to evaluate the geothermal plans and firm estimated it would cost $4 billion, two to three times as much as the state estimated.